geode-sdk/docs/mods/settings.md

 ## Using settings

+> :information_source: It is heavily recommended to have [the Geode VS Code Extension](/getting-started/ide-setup) installed, as it gives you automatic code completion and checking for settings in `mod.json`.

 Adding new settings to your mod happens through `mod.json`.
 Define the `settings` key as an object and then list out the settings you want to have:

 ```json